PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-09 10:51:39
+Last updated: 2024-04-09 10:52:12
-Random Quote: Get the f out of here and don't stop walking until you hear them speak English! - Guillermo Gonzalez Calderoni
+Random Quote: Whoever the hell that is.
+But the Crystal Ship definitely travels. - Jesse Pinkman